n8henrie/fauxmo/README.md

 be added as the `on_cmd` and `off_cmd` args to a `SimpleHTTPPlugin` instance to allow activation by way of Alexa -> Fauxmo.

+As of Fauxmo v0.4.5, `SimpleHTTPPlugin` also supports (and Fauxmo requires) a `get_state` method, which tells Alexa a device's state.
+If you don't have a way to determine devices state, just have your `get_state` method return `"unknown"`.

 Please see details regarding `SimpleHTTPPlugin` configuration in the class's docstring, which I intend to continue as a convention for Fauxmo plugins.
 Users hoping to make more complicated requests may be interested in looking at